Travel insurance for Singapore

 - You break the law.
-Familiarize yourself with local laws, regulations and customs in Singapore before you travel, as your claim won’t be paid if you act illegally.
+Familiarise yourself with local laws, regulations and customs in Singapore before you travel, as your claim won’t be paid if you act illegally.

 - You messed up your trip plans.
 Booked a flight to the wrong city?
 Booked a hotel at a different destination?
 While your insurer can help cover the cost of unexpected mishaps, they won’t help you if you didn’t double check your itinerary.

 - You travel against government advice.
-If you get hurt or injured while traveling to an area that the US Department of State has issued an advisory against, your claim can be denied.
+If you get hurt or injured while travelling to an area that the UK Home Office has issued an advisory against, your claim can be denied.

 - You have a pre-existing condition.
 Disclose all pre-existing conditions when you apply for your policy.
 If you get sick due to a medical condition not listed on your policy, your insurer won’t be able to help.